beiko-lab/DNA_encoders/README.md

 ```

 Output:
-It creates the folder "Pc3mer" in _folder_for_output_ and twelve _.md_ files, each one containing the fasta file encoded
-for one of the properties.
+It creates the folder "Pc3mer" in _<folder_for_output>_ and twelve _.md_ files, each one containing the encoded sequences for one of the properties.
 Examples: output/Pc3mer/Bendability-consensus.md and output/Pc3mer/Dnase I.md.

 ## Pc3mer stats
-Encode a sequence into pc3mer and then get a set of statistics over the encoded sequence.
+Encodes a sequence into pc3mer and then get a set of statistics over the encoded sequence.
 The statistics are:
 * minimum,
 * maximum,
 * mean,